thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

     - Pay attention.
 Don't cube, use your phone, or engage in conversation.
     - Don't distract the competitor during the solve.
 Sit still and be quiet.
     - Watch the competitor for any regulation violations.
-    - Pay close attention to how the competitor stops their timer and make sure they are using their hands with palms flat and facing down.
+    - Pay close attention to how the competitor stops their timer.
+      - Make sure they are using their hands with palms flat and facing down.
   - Finishing the solve.
     - The first step is to evaluate whether the cube is solved.
       - Do not touch the puzzle, use only your eyes.